 “For safety purposes, always make sure you check the weight limit, which varies from stroller to stroller,” says Trachtenberg.
 “Also, make sure to always use the safety straps, which prevent kids from climbing out.”

-Here are a few additional stroller safety precautions to be mindful of, according to the Mayo Clinic:
+Here are a few additional stroller safety precautions to be mindful of, according to the American Academy of Pediatrics: